One Apex service shared by Azure and the data-entry screen flow,

 screen flow

-3-FK integrity all documented
+3-FK integrity all documented; price-before-create removes the

 Idempotency design + structured error vocabulary defined